Entry Requirements for Japan

 Re-entry permits for foreign residents

-If you hold a residency permit for Japan, you must get a re-entry permit if you plan to leave and later return to the country.
-Special re-entry permits are available for residents who plan to return to Japan within 1 year of departure.
+If you have a residency permit in Japan, you need a re-entry permit to leave and come back.
+Residents who plan to return within 1 year can get a special re-entry permit.

-You must get your re-entry permit before leaving Japan, as you will have to present it when you arrive back in the country.
+You must get your re-entry permit before leaving Japan.
+You'll have to present it when you arrive back in the country.

 You can contact Japan’s Ministry of Foreign Affairs about concerns relating to your visa, residence, or re-entry permit.
 The local telephone number of the Foreign Residents Support Centre is: 0570 011000.